mvanderkamp/arrakis.vim/README.md

 A key design goal in this colourscheme is to make sure that all the dark colours are comfortably legible as the foreground over any of the light colours as a background, and vice versa.
-This allows setting the background for highlights such as a Search, Visual, or DiffDelete without worrying about the foreground- any of the foreground colours will still work.
+This allows setting the background for highlights such as a Search, Visual, or DiffText without worrying about the foreground- any of the foreground colours will still work.
 Syntax highlighting can therefore be preserved whenever adding a background highlight to text!